Breaking down a mobile home means that the home is taken apart at the roof, end walls, and floor before moving the sections to a new location.

 Now the shingle on the peak of the roof can be taken off and the flashing removed.
 The lag bolts are removed

-from the roof, the end walls and the floor.
-Some homes will also be spiked in the floor with 8 inch nails which will need to be cut with a reciprocating saw.
+from the roof, the end walls, and the floor.
+Some homes will also be spiked through the floor with 8-inch nails which will need to be cut with a reciprocating saw.

-Chains and come-alongs are attached to the I beams of the home so that the home can now be raised up on jacks with rollers then gently rolled apart whilst still maintaining tight control.
-The set up crew will need the home sections to be at least 4 feet apart for working space.
+Chains and come-alongs are attached to the I beams of the home so that the home can now be raised on jacks with rollers then gently rolled apart whilst still maintaining tight control.
+The setup crew will need the home sections to be at least 4 feet apart for working space.

 The sections of the trailer home now need to be wrapped with polythene and furring strips to prevent wind and water damage during transportation by toter.